Adding Media

 - Select the uploaded file and click on the copy icon next to the file name to copy the image’s path.

-- Reference the image in your Tempo Labs prompt, e.g., “Add a hero section image from my repository: public/my-image.jpg.”
+- Reference the image in your Tempo prompt, e.g., “Add a hero section image from my repository: public/my-image.jpg.”

 Tips for Optimizing Images/Videos: